 I learned to cook by hanging out in the kitchen with my grandfather, grandmother and father.
 The Chinese influence is from my grandfather (no, he was not Chinese but he was really good with Chinese cooking).
 The Filipino influence I got from my grandmother.
 The adventurous spirit with the use of new combinations and techniques I got from my father.
-Growing up, I developed my own style and techniques with a lot of help from cookbooks and the television.
-Then, I started creating my own recipes.
+My mother did not cook.

 All throughout my childhood, my grandparents’ house, which was next to ours, was the scene of countless family reunions.
 Both my grandparents came from large families.
 During preparations for Christmas and birthday parties (which were always major events), my younger brother and I would run all over the grounds watching everyone cook, picking and tasting meat and sweets even before the dishes were completed.
 I distinctly remember how they made Pancit Luglog during those days.
 No ready made sauces.
 The shrimp heads were pounded and squeezed.
 My grandfather had a heavy-duty meat grinder (from the grocery days) and they ground fresh tinapa (smoked fish) and chicharon (pork cracklings) for the pancit.
-Ox tail and tripe for Kare-kare were simmered overnight at the backyard over burning wood.
+Ox tail and tripe for kare-kare were simmered overnight at the backyard over burning wood.
 Paella was cooked in a large carajay.
 Siomai (steamed Chinese dumplings) were cooked in large bamboo steamers, the size you find in restaurants these days.

 It was also during those early years when I listened to my father explain which kind of meat went well with each dish, the correct way of cutting meat, why sauces as accompaniments made certain dishes special… When the mood hit him (which was often), we would go driving through provinces north or south of Manila in search of special ingredients, cooking supplies, fruits or delicacies.
-We would go to Laguna for lanzones, wooden chopping boards, fresh coconuts and buko (coconut) pie; to Bulacan for pastillas and puto (rice cakes); to Cavite for señorita (small bananas that are very sweet), watermelons and chayote; to Batangas for freshly-dug ube (purple yam) with the soil still clinging to the skin, and barako (native coffee beans); or to good old Chinatown in Binondo for freshly-slaughtered duck, herbal tea and those premature chicken eggs that had yet to form shells and which tasted so good with his arroz caldo.
+We would go to Laguna for lanzones, wooden chopping boards, fresh coconuts and buko (coconut) pie; to Bulacan for pastillas and puto (rice cakes); to Cavite for señorita (small bananas that are very sweet), watermelons and chayote; to Batangas for freshly-dug ube (purple yam) with the soil still clinging to the skin, and barako (native coffee beans); or to good old Chinatown in Binondo for freshly-slaughtered duck, loose tea leaves and those premature chicken eggs that had yet to form shells and which tasted so good with his arroz caldo.
 He was a real land rover, and the vehicle he drove suited him to a T. And he was especially fond of stalls along barrio roads, far from the towns and highways where prices were always higher.
 It was also from my father that I learned to roast duck and quail, and how to cook eel.

 I cooked my first complete dish when I was in the 4th grade.
 It was spaghetti.
 I brought it to the class field trip.